Showing posts with label child abuse. Show all posts

 Healing from Childhood Abuse, Trauma and Neglect (Part 1)

 When searching for counselling and therapy to heal the wounds of trauma, childhood abuse, and/or childhood neglect one can be faced with an overwhelming myriad of choices.
-Most treatment techniques (both medical and psychological) that are studied scientifically take into account that a significant percentage (actual numbers vary based on condition or treatment being studied) of those being studied get better spontaneously simply because they believe they are being given a (called the placebo effect).
+Most treatment techniques (both medical and psychological) that are studied scientifically take into account that a significant percentage of those being studied get better spontaneously simply because they believe they are being given help (called the placebo effect).

 A number of new approaches that take into account the recent discoveries of neuroscience, made possible by modern brain imaging techniques, have been shown either scientifically (in placebo controlled randomised blind or double-blind studies) or anecdotally (based on empirical observations and patient/client reports) to be highly effective in a shorter period of time than conventional "talking only" therapy.
 All of these approaches, of course, need to be integrated by a skilled and experienced clinician, into an overall treatment style and plan that will include talking therapy as well as a healthy respect for the power of the therapeutic relationship and the need for the therapist to earn the client's trust by creating safety.